Ultrasound: General Principles of ultrasonic waves

 • Ultrasound in fluids :

-Cavitation is the predominant phenomenon generated by ultrasound.
-Cavitation is produced by emitting intense ultrasound waves which create areas of alternate compression and dilation.
+Cavitation is the predominant phenomenon generated by ultrasound and plays an essential role in many industrial scientific applications.
+This process is produced by emitting intense ultrasound waves which create areas of alternate compression and dilation.
 Above a certain threshold, they induce the implosion of micro-bubbles causing a significant localised heat increase and a wave of pressure several thousand times greater than atmospheric pressure.
-Ultrasonic cleaning and the treatment of surfaces, dispersion, homogenisation, the reduction of particle sizes, plant extraction, eco-extraction (essential fats, micro-algae, cannabis, polyphenols…), cellular lysis (cell disruption) and sonochemisty are based on this phenomenon.
-All of the applications of ultrasound in fluids, with the exception of cleaning, can be summarized under the heading of «Liquid treatment with ultrasound» or « Ultrasonic Liquid Processing ».

 • Les Ultrasons dans les poudres :